ThePiHut/pir-camera-case/README.md

-# The Pi Hut Raspberry Pi PIR Camera Case
+# Raspberry Pi PIR Camera Case

 *Repository containing setup, code and Python script examples for the Raspberry Pi PIR Camera Case from The Pi Hut*
 ***